arthirob/CivMCMacro/Training/README.md

 ### Challenge 9
 Make a tower with the jungle log, and place beans around it so that it's 8 blocks high

+## Part 3 : Inventory and crafting
+### Challenge 10
+Have an empty inventory except one item.
+Make it go throught all inventory slots

+### Challenge 11
+Have an empty inventory except one item.
+Make it go throught all chests slots

+### Challenge 12
+Equip the lowest durability tool of the chest in your first slot, and the torches in the second slot

+### Challenge 13
+Launch 32 snowballs, and autorefill your hand when you are out of snowball

+### Challenge 14
+Start from 2 logs, craft planks and craft a chest.

+## Part 4 : Playing with factory
+### Challenge 15
+Turn 64 cobblestone into 96 stone

+### Challenge 16
+Turn 64 cobblestone into 32 stone and 80 smoothstone